LunarG/VulkanSamples/tools/glave/README.md

 As the app is rerun, the Glave tracer server will increment the output file number for each succesive run of the app.

+One can also set GLVLIB_TRACE_IPADDR to a remote system IP address.
+Then the tracer inserted into an app will send the tarce packets to the remote system rather than local system.
+In this case, the remote system should be running the trace server.

 Rather than giving command line options, one can instead put tracer options in a settings file: "glvtrace_settings.txt".